jkyuhanick/AAC-App/README.md

 https://aac-app-1.onrender.com

 Note: The first time you visit the site, it may take a minute to load due to the initial server spin-up time on Render’s free-tier instance.

-# How It Works

-User Boards: After logging in, users can create boards with custom icons and phrases.
-The icons are linked to speech functionality, enabling real-time communication.
-Text-to-Speech: Users can click on icons to generate speech, which is powered by AWS Polly.
-Speech Box Clearing: The speech box can be cleared with a single click, providing a fresh start for new communication.